Turn your Caesar salad into an elegant main course with the addition of tender lobster chunks. Lobster Caesar salad is a dinner party home run!

 Instructions

-- Make croutons by brushing bread pieces with olive oil, sprinkling lightly with salt and pepper and baking at 350 until golden, about 15 minutes.
+- Make the croutons!
+Tear up a piece or two of sturdy bread, lay the bread pieces in a single layer on a foil-lined baking pan with olive oil, sprinkle them lightly with salt and pepper and bake them at 350 until they are nice and golden, about 10 minutes.

-- Assemble salad by placing lettuce, lobster and croutons in a large bowl.
-Pour dressing over and toss gently with washed hands.
+- Assemble your glorious salad by placing lettuce, lobster and croutons in a large bowl.
+Pour the dressing over and toss gently with washed hands.
+(And yes, you can use tongs if you would rather!)

 - Divide salad among plates, garnish with shaved Parmesan and more ground pepper and serve.